solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 ## Starting the scripting

-In the below I have the basic structure of my PowerShell script.
+In the following paraghraps, we have the basic structure of my PowerShell script.
 There are a few important parts in the script.
 The most important one is the Configuration JENKINS_CI which states that here is my DSC configuration.
 It has a few steps in it:

 1. State the name of the configuration (JENKINS_CI)
 2. Declare parameters (JenkinsPort with default value of 8080)